Difference Between Biome and Ecosystem

 Ecosystems are broadly classified into:

-1. Natural Ecosystems like pond ecosystems, river ecosystems, forest ecosystems, marine ecosystems.
+1. Natural Ecosystems like pond ecosystems, river ecosystems, forest ecosystems, and marine ecosystems.

-2. Artificial Ecosystems like an artificial pond, a fish tank or even a rotting wood log.
+2. Artificial Ecosystems like artificial ponds, fish tanks or even rotting wood logs.

 Natural Ecosystems themselves can be divided into: